gjwgit/aztext/README.md

 Language identification supports many languages whilst key-phrases, sentiment, and entities are limited to a few languages.

+Text analytics is used in many scenarios, including the analysis of customer calls into a call centre, the analysis of survey results, monitoring social media commentary on a subject, etc.

 A free Azure subscription allowing up to 5,000 transactions per month is available from https://azure.microsoft.com/free/.
 Once set up visit https://ms.portal.azure.com and Create a resource under AI and Machine